Aloshi/EmulationStation/THEMES.md

 EmulationStation allows each system to have its own "theme."
 A theme is a collection of display settings and images defined in an XML document.

 ES will check two places for a theme: first, the system's search directory for theme.xml.
-Then, if that's not found, $HOME/.emulationstation/es_theme.xml.
+Then, if that's not found, $HOME/.emulationstation/es_theme.xml will be used.

 Almost all positions, dimensions, origins, etc. work in percentages - that is, they are a decimal between 0 and 1, representing the percentage of the screen on that axis to use.
 This ensures that themes look similar at every resolution.